IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Religion is too important a matter to its devotees to be a subject of ridicule.
 If they indulge in absurdities, they are to be pitied rather than ridiculed.”

 ― <a href="https://en.wikipedia.org/wiki/Immanuel_Kant" target="_blank">Immanuel Kant</a>

+>“If God existed, only in one way could he serve human liberty — by ceasing to exist.”

+>“The first revolt is against the supreme tyranny of theology, of the phantom of God.
+As long as we have a master in heaven, we will be slaves on earth.”

+>“If God really existed, it would be necessary to abolish him.”

+― <a href="https://en.wikipedia.org/wiki/Mikhail_Bakunin" target="_blank">Mikhail Bakunin</a>

 >“The philosopher has never killed any priests, whereas the priest has killed a great many philosophers.”